allianz/ng-aquila/projects/ng-aquila/src/error-handling/error-handling.md

 <!-- example(error-custom-matcher-formfield) -->

 ### Global custom ErrorStateMatcher
-You can also set a custom error matching behaviour globally by defnining yout custom error state matcher:
+You can also set a custom error matching behaviour globally by defining your custom error state matcher:

 ```ts
 @Injectable()